Web Browsing in MOFO Linux

-Updated: Information pertains to MOFO Linux version 8 or later.
+Updated: Tor-Remote information applicable to MOFO Linux version 8.1.0 or later.

 MOFO Linux offers multiple ways to browse the internet while circumventing censorship barriers.
 There are, however, access priorities and performance trades to consider.
 We will explore some of the main factors in the paragraphs below.